Highlights Of The Program

 • Stress-testing how tariffs, gas prices, and electricity dynamics shift eTES cost competitiveness

-• Simulating ARENA grants, production credits, and price support effects on eTES project financing
+• Simulating ARENA grants, production credits, and price support effects on the eTES project financing

 09:35 - 09:40